Akpahsamuel/kick/README.md

-# Cell-Fi 📱💰
+# Kick 📱💰

 **Bridging Traditional Phone Numbers with Decentralized Finance**

-Cell-Fi is a revolutionary blockchain-based financial platform that makes cryptocurrency transactions as simple as sending a text message.
-By linking phone numbers directly to ENS (Ethereum Name Service) domains and crypto wallets, Cell-Fi eliminates the complexity of traditional crypto interactions.
+Kick is a revolutionary blockchain-based financial platform that makes cryptocurrency transactions as simple as sending a text message.
+By linking phone numbers directly to ENS (Ethereum Name Service) domains and crypto wallets, Kick eliminates the complexity of traditional crypto interactions.

-## 🎯 What is Cell-Fi?
+## 🎯 What is Kick?

-Cell-Fi transforms how people interact with cryptocurrency by:
+Kick transforms how people interact with cryptocurrency by:

 - **📞 Phone-to-Wallet Mapping**: Send crypto using phone numbers instead of complex wallet addresses
-- **🏷️ ENS Integration**: Each user gets an ENS subdomain (e.g., `5551234567.cellfi.eth`)
+- **🏷️ ENS Integration**: Each user gets an ENS subdomain (e.g., `5551234567.kick.eth`)
 - **⚡ Layer 2 Technology**: Fast, cheap transactions using L2 blockchain infrastructure
 - **🛡️ Social Security**: Built-in approval and nomination systems for enhanced security
 - **💸 User-Friendly Payments**: Venmo-like experience for crypto transactions